 The word “camp” will likely bring up images of a tent pitched out in the woods, or a compound of cabins where children spend summer vacation paddling canoes and braiding plastic gimp key chains.
 You might think of a pop-up camper or a 38-foot motor home.
 You probably won’t picture a three-story mansion with wide piazzas, broad stone fireplaces, numerous outbuildings and landscaped lawns that sweep down to a lake.

 That is how the wealthy of the Gilded Age “camped” in the Adirondacks years ago.
 The history of the Adirondack Great Camps is fascinating, tied to names such as Rockefeller, Vanderbilt and Durant.
 Visitors are often amused that the term “camp” is applied to these lavish estates, but camping means different things to different people.
-That “camp” can mean a wilderness lean-to, a lake front estate and everything in-between demonstrates how fundamental camping is to the whole Adirondack experience, and visitors to the Lake George Area have multiple options when it comes to planning an Adirondack camping trip.
-So, what is your ideal camping experience?
-Whatever environment you are seeking, whatever shelter you desire, the Lake George Area has it all.
+That “camp” can mean a wilderness lean-to, a lake front estate and everything in-between demonstrates how fundamental camping is to the Adirondack experience.
+Visitors to the Lake George Area have multiple options when it comes to planning an Adirondack camping trip.
+So, what is your ideal way to camp?
+Whatever environment you are seeking, whatever shelter you desire, the Lake George Area has a site.

 The New York State Department of Environmental Conservation (DEC) operates four public campgrounds in the Lake George Area.
-You may reserve a site online at Reserve America, or by phone at (800)456-CAMP.
+Campers can reserve a site online at Reserve America, or by phone at (800)456-CAMP.
 Reservations may be made up to nine months in advance.
 Sites do go quickly, so if you have a favorite site in mind make sure you book it ASAP.
 The DEC campgrounds all have tent and trailer sites, hot showers, flush toilets and dumping stations for RVers.
 Pets are allowed.
 Be sure to bring proof of an up-to-date rabies vaccine.

-Just outside of Lake George Village, this campground puts you close to the waterfront restaurants, cruise ships, and beaches while the tall pines provide a forest setting.
-A trail at the back of the campground brings you to Battlefield Park and a short walk to the public beach.
+Located just outside of Lake George Village, this campground allows you to pitch your tent close to the waterfront restaurants, cruise ships, and beaches while the tall pines provide an Adirondack setting.
+A trail at the back of the campground brings you to Battlefield Park and a short walk to the Million Dollar Beach.
 The Charles R. Wood Environmental Park and Festival Commons are right next door.
 A five-minute walk brings you to all the shopping, restaurants and taverns on the Village’s main drag.
 Greater Glens Falls Transit runs a regular trolley route right past the campground Memorial Day through Labor Day with weekend service through Columbus Day.

-Hearthstone, located at Diamond Point on the West shore of Lake George, offers the best of both worlds when it comes to the Lake George Area experience.
+Hearthstone, located in Diamond Point on the western shore of Lake George, offers the best of both worlds when it comes to the Lake George Area camping experience.
 Nature lovers will relish the forested grounds and the nearby hiking trails.
-Hearthstone boasts a large, sandy beach for days of swimming, canoeing and sunbathing.
+Hearthstone boasts a large, sandy beach for day of swimming, canoeing, and sunbathing.
 For those seeking the hustle and bustle of Lake George Village, the shops, restaurants, pubs, video arcades and miniature golf courses are only a two-mile drive away.
 During the summer, the Greater Glens Falls Transit trolley route makes regular runs from the Village to Bolton Landing, stopping to pick up Hearthstone campers along the way.

-Rogers Rock Campground is on the northern end of Lake George at Hague.
-In addition to regular tent and trailer sites, it had has areas for large groups, making it a great choice for a family reunion or company retreat.
-Boat owners may launch their vessels from the campsite boat launch.
-Reservations for use of a mooring buoy may be made when reserving a campsite.
+Rogers Rock Campground is on the northern end of Lake George in the town of Hague.
+In addition to regular tent and trailer sites, it has areas for large groups, making it a great choice for a family reunion or company retreat.
+Boat owners can launch their vessels from the campsite boat launch.
+Reservations for use of a mooring buoy can be made when reserving a campsite.
 Rogers Rock is six miles south of historic Fort Ticonderoga.
-You may want to visit the fort and learn about the legend of the unconventional Captain Robert Rogers and how Rogers Rock, also known as Rogers Slide, got its name during the 1758 Second Battle on Snowshoes.
+The fort is full of captivating stories of early American history, such as the legend of the unconventional Captain Robert Rogers and how Rogers Rock, also known as Rogers Slide, got its name during the 1758 Second Battle on Snowshoes.

-Bring your horse to this campground.
+Yupp, you can bring your horse to this campground.
 It’s along the old Dude Ranch Trail in Lake Luzerne, the center of the Adirondack cowboy scene.
-Nearly two-dozen of its 165 sites are equestrian-friendly with stalls for your hoofed friend along with barns, corrals and miles of riding trails.
+Nearly two-dozen of its 165 sites are equestrian-friendly, including stalls for your hoofed friend along with barns, corrals, and miles of riding trails.
 The campground partially surrounds Fourth Lake, a non-motorized body of water about 8 miles west of Lake George Village.
 Nearby is the site of the oldest weekly rodeo in the country, the Painted Pony Championship Rodeo.
 Held every Wednesday, Friday and Saturday, July through Labor Day Weekend, the rodeo at Painted Pony draws professional cowboys from across the country to compete for cash prizes.

 Private Camping Resorts

 The Lake George Area has more than two dozen private campgrounds to choose from.
-These campgrounds offer a range of amenities such as RV hookups, cable TV, swimming pools and recreation programs for children.
+These campgrounds offer a range of amenities such as RV hookups, cable TV, swimming pools, and recreation programs for children.
 Several offer cabin rentals with kitchens.
-Campers going this route need only bring sheets, towels and groceries.
+Campers going this route need only bring sheets, towels, and groceries.

 Camping with Your Dog:

 If a vital member of your family is of the four-legged variety, you will want to check out Lake George RV Park.
-The popular Lake George Area campground features a grassy two-acre, off-leash grass area that is perfect for canines of every type.
-Charlie’s Bark Park is full of things that dogs love, such as shaded walking trails, a synthetic turf play area, agility events, dog spray fountain, indoor dog wash station and pet treat vending area.
+The popular Lake George Area campground features a two-acre, off-leash grass area that is perfect for canines of every type.
+Charlie’s Bark Park is full of things that dogs love, such as shaded walking trails, a synthetic turf play area, agility events, dog spray fountain, an indoor dog wash station, and pet treat vending area.
 Your pooch isn't going to want to go home.

 Think luxury and camping don’t belong in the same sentence?
 Check out glamping (glamorous camping).
-It’s a new camping concept that harkens back to Adirondack Great Camp era.
-Back in the day, canvas tents set up on platforms provided guest housing on the summer estates of the wealthy.
+It’s a new camping concept that harkens back to the Adirondack Great Camp era.
+Back in those days, canvas tents set up on platforms provided guest housing on the summer estates of the wealthy.
 In the 21st century, you can reserve the same type of shelter.
-No need to pack a sleeping bag, they come with real beds made up with linens.
-A concierge will ensure all runs smoothly with your vacation.
+No need to pack a sleeping bag, these come with real beds made up with linens.
+A concierge will ensure everything runs smoothly with your vacation.
 Glamping experiences are offered by Adirondack Safari, Posh Primitive and Camp Orenda.

 Imagine emerging from your tent at dawn to inhale fresh, pine-scented air.
-Replace the din of traffic and blaring media with the sounds of bird chatter, the splashing of rainbow trout in a tranquil pond and the lonely call of a loon at dusk.
+Replace the din of traffic with the sounds of bird chatter, the splashing of rainbow trout in a tranquil pond, and the lonely call of a loon at dusk.
 The Adirondack Forest Preserve has 1,800 miles of marked trails covering 2.6 million acres of land.
 Most of these lands are open for camping.
-If shedding civilization is your aim, this is the way to go.
+If shedding civilization is your aim, the Lake George Area is the place to go.

 Wilderness camping does require some specialized skills and physical abilities.
 You will need to carry all your gear on your back, and you may be hiking over rugged terrain that brings you to steep rock faces requiring rock climbing know-how.
 It’s imperative you select a route that matches your abilities.
-The weather can change quickly; a warm August day may become a frosty evening at sunset.
+The weather can change quickly.
+A warm August day may turn into a frosty evening at sunset.
 Be prepared.
-If you are an inexperienced backpacker, your best bet is to hire a licensed guide.
+If you are an inexperienced backpacker, your best bet is to hire a local guide.